You must be registered in order to vote in all elections. Polls on all election

 Street, Danville, IL 61832

 2. Be at least 18 years old on or before the next election

 day OR are currently 17

 by the day of the next General Election.

 3. Live in your election precinct at least 30 days before the

 4. Not be convicted and in jail

 5. Not claim the right to vote anywhere else

-If you register to vote by mail, you must vote in person the
+If you register to vote by mail, the 1st time you vote, you may

 5. Where and When You May